pharmaR/riskmetric/README.md

 ## Get Involved

-We had a bi-weekly sprint meeting for developer to discuss the progress.
+We have a bi-weekly sprint meeting for developer to discuss the progress.

 * Contact `yilong.zhang@merck.com` to add into the meeting invitation.
 * Date: 1st and 3rd Wednesday of the month.